gschnabel/automata-stuff/README.md

 Due to the relationship between automata and regular expressions, it can therefore be checked whether a given regular expression matches a subset of the strings matched by another regular expression.
-Please note that only basic features of regulare expressions are implemented, which are `.`, `*`, `+`, `?` and brackets but advanced features such as character classes and named capture groups are not implemented.
+Please note that only basic features of regular expressions are implemented, which are `.`, `*`, `+`, `?` and brackets but advanced features such as character classes and named capture groups are not implemented.